-An Overview of Involuntary Mental Health Holds in IdahoAdded by Marvin K. Smith, Austin Strobel in Articles & Publications, Health Law on March 17, 2020
+An Overview of Involuntary Mental Health Holds in IdahoAdded by Marvin K. Smith, Austin Strobel in Articles & Blogs, Health Law on March 17, 2020

 This article was previously published in the March/April 2020 edition of the Advocate.